susam/gitpr/README.md

     git merge-base upstream/master TOPIC-BRANCH

+### Add Changes Interactively
+Sometimes when you are in the zone, you may make large sweeping changes to a file.
+However it is a good practice to create separate and small commits for separate concerns.
+To select some changes in a file while ignoring other changes in the same file for the next commit, stage the changes interactively with this command.

+    git add -p

+This command shows every change hunk one by one.
+Enter `y` to stage a hunk for the next commit, `n` to ignore it, and `s` to split the hunk into multiple smaller hunks.
+Enter `?` to print help message about each interactive option that can be entered.

 ### Some Git Wisdom
 Enter one of the commands below in your command shell depending on your operating system, or just open the URL with your web browser.